Jupyterhub on Ige Clusters#

 You can add you own kernel/ environment created with micromamba for example

-R exammple#
+R example#

 1. Create your R environment